 Students are encouraged, but not required, to study abroad.
 Living and studying in a foreign country provides a great introduction to the culture and valuable language practice.
 In addition, participating in a study abroad program often proves to be a valuable personal experience.
-For information about the multitude of UW study abroad programs in Spanish and Portuguese speaking countries, visit the International Academic Programs website.
+For information about the multitude of UW study abroad programs in Spanish and Portuguese speaking countries, visit the Study Abroad Program website.

 Students are encouraged to declare this major by the end of their sophomore year if possible.
 Those considering a major in Latin American, Caribbean, and Iberian studies are encouraged to consult the undergraduate advisor during their freshman or early sophomore year, since a number of L&S requirements in humanities and social sciences may be met by some courses in Latin American, Caribbean, and Iberian studies.
 Students who enter the university without previous training in Spanish or Portuguese are urged to begin language study freshman year.
 All students are required to fulfill the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
 Courses designated as “advanced” (300-699, with the exception of Portuguese 301-302) count toward this requirement.

 Students should contact Sarah Ripp, LACIS’ undergraduate advisor, at firstname.lastname@example.org, to determine which courses may satisfy major requirements.